 When your plan is effective, you should schedule doctor appointments, share your new insurance information with your pharmacy, and set up insurance carrier portals and any additional benefits that may come with your insurance.
 You should also review your Part D and Medicare Advantage plans every year to make sure they still fit your needs best.
 If not, you can switch Medicare plans during the Open Enrollment Period that occurs every year from October 15 - December 7.

-There are 75 Medicare Advantage plans available in Kansas.
+In 2024, there are 74 Medicare Advantage plans in Kansas.
 Your specific pricing and availability will depend on the county you live in.
 For example, Johnson County has 41 Medicare Advantage plans with monthly premiums ranging from $0 to $197 and Sedgwick County has 32 plans with premiums ranging from $0 to $131 (in 2023).

 Advantage plans must provide at least the same coverage as Original Medicare, and often provide additional benefits with no (or low) additional premiums.
 Medicare Advantage plan benefits may include: